CA9io/electron-wrtc-relay/README.md

 #### `var wrtc = require('@ca9io/electron-webrtc-relay')([opts])`

-Calling the function exported by this module will create a new hidden Electron process.
-It is recommended to only create one, since Electron uses a lot of resources.
+Calling the function exported by this module will create a new hidden Electron Window.

 An optional `opts` object may contain specific options.